MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 <overview image>

-The node that determines if the Wand is grabbed or not is *Mesh Interactable Body: Is Mine*.
+The node that determines if the Wand is picked up or not is *Mesh Interactable Body: Is Mine*.
 It's a Boolean, and starts with a value of False.

 ![______](../../../media/enhance-your-environment/equips-in-detail/010-is-mine-node.png)